 How do I apply for a license?

-An individual should apply for a license by using the application form DY-304.
+An individual should apply for a license by calling us.

 Are there any special requirements to obtain a license?

 Yes.
 Both a written and practical exam are required to obtain this license.
 An inspection is also required.
 Study the Bulk Milk Hauler Training Manual and practice exam (DY-360).